tucraig/opencv-tut/README.md

 ## Creating your own HaarCascade(s)

-Creating your own HaarCascade has just a few fundamental steps:
+Creating your own HaarCascade is a somewhat grueling process that I don't recommend, but I've had success with.
+It has just a few fundamental, yet complicated, steps:

 ### Collect Images